dharmtejaa/Chat-Bot/README.md

 # **Chatbot Assistant**

-Chatbot Assistant is a Python program developed for internship task 1.
-It utilizes NLTK for text processing and Wikipedia API for information retrieval.
+Chatbot Assistant is a Python program developed for slash mark internship.It utilizes NLTK for text processing and Wikipedia API for information retrieval.
 The chatbot supports interactive conversation and sentiment analysis.

 ## **Features**